freest-lang/freest-lang.github.io/getting started/linear-channels.md

 And we are greeted by a plethra of errors.
 The fact is we where supposed to return the continuation channel, and not `Skip`.
 But what is this mistery continuation, and how do we type it?
 The answer is through **polymorphism**.
 ```
 sendTree : forall a:1S .
-Tree -> TreeChannel;a -> a
+Tree -> TreeChannel ; a -> a
 sendTree Leaf c =
   c |> select Leaf
 sendTree (Node lt i rt) c =